Leonard-Plotkin/pydriver/doc/installation.rst

 Matplotlib and other packages.
 The homepage of `Christoph Gohlke
 <http://www.lfd.uci.edu/~gohlke/pythonlibs/>`_, who is doing great work maintaining it, offers
 binary wheels for many Python packages including those for which an official Windows binary distribution is not provided.
+The installation command is *pip install <wheel.whl>*.
 Keep in mind that you will probably need large amounts of memory and therefore you should use 64-bit Python and corresponding packages.

 **PCL**